 Verner Panton studied at the Royal Danish Academy of Fine Arts in Copenhagen before going on to work at Arne Jacobsen’s architectural practice.
 He set up his own design studio in 1955.

 "The main purpose of my work is to provoke people into using their imagination.
-Most people spend their lives living in dreary, grey-beige conformity, mortally afraid of using colors.
-By experimenting with lighting, colors, textiles and furniture and utilizing the latest technologies, I try to show new ways, to encourage people to use their phantasy imagination and make their surroundings more exciting"
+Most people spend their lives living in dreary, grey-beige conformity, mortally afraid of using colours.
+By experimenting with lighting, colours, textiles and furniture and utilizing the latest technologies, I try to show new ways, to encourage people to use their imagination and make their surroundings more exciting" - Verner Panton

 Verner Panton started by designing lamps for Louis Poulsen.
 The first lamp to be put into production was the Topan lamp in 1959, followed by the Moon lamp in 1960.